FortinetCloudCSE/data-security-101/content/0001FortiDLPIntroduction/_index.md

   - Insider Risk Management
   - SaaS Data Security

+At the end of this session, attendees should have a solid understanding of the following FortiDLP concepts:
+  - Product Architecture
+  - Management Console Configuration
+  - Policy

 {{% notice note %}}  You will ultimately need to make a minor change to the **_hugo.toml_** file in this repo, and when you do, the Hugo Local Webserver directory will change to the name of your repo {{% /notice %}}